haberdashPI/vscode-modal-keys/docs/doc_index.md

 # Getting Started

 Here, it is assumed you understand the conventions of Vim: if you are new to what normal mode is, and how modal editors work, [read the tutorial](./tutorial.html).
-If you are familiar with vim, but what to get started without reading the docs, you can [use a preset](./preset_index.html)
+If you are familiar with vim, but want to get started without reading the docs, you can [use a preset](./preset_index.html)

 ModalKeys has two built in modes, and as many custom modes as you want.
 By default, VSCode will open in normal mode.